Orrison/cumulus/readme.md

 ```
 This will import any missing DNS records that Vapor specifies into the Cloudflare DNS zone.
 As well as update any incorrect or changed records.

-If you would like to see what changes would be made before actually making the changes, you can add `--dry-run` to the end of the command.
+If you would like to see what changes would be made before actually importing, you can add `--dry-run` to the end of the command.

 The import command will attempt to "proxy" each added/updated record if it can be proxied.
 If you would not like the added records proxied, you can add `--no-proxy` to the end of the command.